MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-release-notes-update-eight.md

 ## Build reference

-The App Service on Azure Stack Hub Update 8 build number is **86.0.2.13**
+The App Service on Azure Stack Hub update 8 build number is **86.0.2.13**

 ### Prerequisites

-Refer to the [Before You Get Started documentation](azure-stack-app-service-before-you-get-started.md) before beginning deployment.
+See [Prerequisites for deploying App Service on Azure Stack Hub](azure-stack-app-service-before-you-get-started.md) before you begin deployment.

 Before you begin the upgrade of Azure App Service on Azure Stack to 1.8:

-- Ensure all roles are Ready in the Azure App Service Administration in the Azure Stack Admin Portal
+- Ensure all roles are ready in Azure App Service administration in the Azure Stack Hub administrator portal.

-- Back up the App Service and Master Databases:
+- Back up the App Service and master databases:
   - AppService_Hosting;
   - AppService_Metering;
   - Master

-- Back up the Tenant App content file share
+- Back up the tenant app content file share.

-- Syndicate the **Custom Script Extension** version **1.9.3** from the Marketplace
+- Syndicate the **Custom Script Extension** version **1.9.3** from Azure Stack Hub Marketplace.

 ### New features and fixes

-Azure App Service on Azure Stack Update 8 includes the following improvements and fixes:
+Azure App Service on Azure Stack update 8 includes the following improvements and fixes:

-- Updates to **App Service Tenant, Admin, Functions portals and Kudu tools**.
-Consistent with Azure Stack Portal SDK version.
+- Updates to **App Service tenant, admin, functions portals and Kudu tools**.
+Consistent with Azure Stack portal SDK version.

-- Updates **Azure Functions runtime** to **v1.0.12615**.
+- Updates **Azure functions runtime** to **v1.0.12615**.

-- Updates to core service to improve reliability and error messaging enabling easier diagnosis of common issues.
+- Updates to core service to improve reliability and error messaging, which enables easier diagnosis of common issues.

-- **Updates to the following application frameworks and tools**:
+- **Updates to the following app frameworks and tools**:
   - ASP.NET Core 3.1.0
   - ASP.NET Core 3.0.1
   - ASP.NET Core 2.2.8